marvins/geospatial-tools/picocalc/README.md

 ## Pre-Setup Notes:

 * I chose to not use `zenodante`'s approach to compile the core APIs as frozen files.
-This makes it impossible to edit them.
+This makes it impossible to edit them from my laptop after you setup the PicoCalc.

-* I instead only transfer the `boot.py` and `main.py` for the filesystem variant.
+* I instead only keep the `boot.py` and `main.py` from the filesystem variant.
+Everything else goes into this `./lib` folder.

 * I have copies of the files, latest as of 6/13/2025, in my repo.
 I modified them a bit, as a few minor parts if his APIs are non-functional.